charlottekyng/usb-modules-v2/README.md

 *Note*: It is generally advisable to run facets for CNAs before these.
 If you do not have facets results, you have to set `ANN_FACETS=false` in your `Makefile`.
 ```
-make mutect              ## deprecated
-make strelka             ## deprecated
 make mutect2                ## recommended
 make strelka2               ## recommended
 make muse                   ## somehow old, could be used for consensus calling
 make caveman                ## somehow old, could be used for consensus calling
+make consensus_snvs_indels  ## generates consensus from VCF files
 make mutation_summary       ## to generate an Excel file for protein-coding variants, with simplified columns (see below)
 ```

 For Ion Torrent, TVC (both SNVs and indels) is implemented and tested.